kevinstarmack/CS5130---Advanced-Software-Engineering/Milestone #3/Final_Report.md

 ## Introduction
 * Tell us the problem you are addressing:
+	* Requirements are defined as the needs and desires of the stakeholder.
+Requirements Engineering is the process of defining, documenting, and maintaining requirements in the engineering design process.
+It is a common role in both systems engineering and software engineering.
-	* The problem I am addressing is the ambiguity of temporal requirements in software engineering, and how they are important, as well as generating test cases for them
+	* The problem I am addressing is the ambiguity of temporal requirements in software engineering, how they are important, and well as generating test cases for them
 * Why is the problem important?
 	* Temporal Software Requirements are very key in the field of not only Requirements Engineering but also in Software Engineering.
 Temporal Requirements are usually the most important from a schedule standpoint in the development process

 * __Research Questions__
-	1. aaa
-	2. bbb
+	1. Can text classification and part of speech tagging bridge the gap between formal and natural languages?
+	2. Is it possible to implement this in an automated fashion?
 	3. ccc

 ## Motivation